Gemmawv/Lowbar/README.md

 # General setup
-1. Make sure you have node installed.
+1. Make sure you are running version 7 or above of node.
 Open a terminal window and run:
 ``` javascript
 node -v
 ```
 This command will tell you the version of node you have, if you have it installed already.
-If you do not have node installed, follow the installation instructions found here https://nodejs.org/en/download/package-manager/.
+If you do not have node installed, or you do not have an up-to-date version, follow the installation instructions found here https://nodejs.org/en/download/package-manager/.

 2. Make sure you have npm installed.
 Open a terminal window and run: